puzzled-dragon/pad-helper/README.md

 ﻿P&D Helper Language Localisation Preject
 ======
-**This project is a public project that is localized for P&D Helper.**
+**This project is a public project that is localized for P&D Helper.** But the P&D Helper itself is not public project.

 NOTICE: "P&D Helper" by Babos Technology is NOT an official app for Puzzle & Dragons.